Mod-4-Capstone/we-the-people-fe/README.md

 We The People is fully end-to-end tested with Cypress.
 URLs are tested and network requests are stubbed.
 Cypress runs during continuous integration on each push to or merge into `main`

-[demo gif of Cypress running
+[To be inserted... demo gif of Cypress running]

 ### Responsive Design & Accessibility